 If you want to build Web3 apps, the good news is that you have a lot of different blockchains and Web3 programming languages to choose from.
-In this article, we compare two popular Web3 programming languages—Clarity and Solidity—so you can make an informed decision on whether you want to build smart contracts on Bitcoin or on Ethereum respectively.
+In this article, we compare two popular Web3 smart contract programming languages—Clarity and Solidity—so you can make an informed decision on whether you want to build smart contracts in the Bitcoin or Ethereum ecosystem respectively.

 Clarity vs. Solidity: An Introduction